 Walkin’ Bootie Splint

 The bootie splint is a much shorter dog splint, allowing it to sit below the hock or carpal joint.
-The bootie splint is perfect for dogs with wrist, ankle, paw, or toe injuries with its low profile.
-Many pets will wear a bootie splint to protect their paw from dragging or knuckling.
+With its low profile, the bootie splint is perfect for dogs with wrist, ankle, paw, or toe injuries.
+In addition, many pets will wear a spoon splint, like the bootie, to protect their paw from dragging or knuckling.

 Reasons why a pet needs a bootie splint include: